labhai/DICOM-Anonymization/README.md

 # DICOM Anonymization

-This repository provides a comprehensive DICOM anonymization and validation pipeline covering both DICOM header anonymization and facial information defacing, along with post-hoc verification tools to ensure anonymization integrity.
+This repository provides a comprehensive DICOM anonymization and validation pipeline covering both DICOM header anonymization and facial information defacing, along with  verification tools to ensure anonymization integrity.

 ## Features